Sustainability & Environment

 Check out some of Esquimalt's recent sustainability initiatives.

 Esquimalt has been using Big Belly solar-powered trash compactors since 2007.
 The trash compactors hold five to 10 times the amount of garbage as regular garbage cans, which means that they reduce the number of collection trips required by municipal staff, they eliminate overflowing waste in high-volume areas, and they improve service levels for residents.

 Members of staff and Council have been participating in Bike to Work Week for several years.
-In 2008, the Esquimalt municipal team, “All Cranked Up” won the Local Government Challenge!

 The Township supports staff cycling year-round by providing a safe bike lock-up, covered bike racks, showers, and access to Recreation Centre facilities.